United Services College: History

-USC suffered financial difficulties and closed in 1903.
-Its boys were ultimately absorbed by St Mark's School, Windsor in 1906.
-That was soon renamed as "Imperial Service College" and itself merged with Haileybury College in 1942.
+The school next merged with St Mark's School, Windsor, later in 1906, but it continued to use the name "United Services College, Windsor" until 1911.
+It was then renamed as "Imperial Service College", and this was merged with Haileybury College in 1942.

 As at virtually all boys' schools of its era, corporal punishment (strokes of the cane) was used, but USC was very unusual in that the cane was applied to the student's upper back (as described by Kipling) rather than the buttocks.